splunk/public-o11y-docs/get-started/scenarios/scenario-cross.rst

 Learn more about the Splunk Observability Cloud platform with the following cross-product scenarios:

-- :ref:`Troubleshoot an issue from the browser to the back end using Splunk Observability Cloud <get-started-use-case>`
+- :ref:`Troubleshoot an issue from the browser to the back end using Splunk Observability Cloud <get-started-scenario>`
-- :ref:`Monitor infrastructure and apps in a cloud environment using the Splunk OTel Collector <otel-collector-use-case>`
+- :ref:`Monitor infrastructure and apps in a cloud environment using the Splunk OTel Collector <otel-collector-scenario>`